X-death25/WonderSwan-Classic/README.md

 How to use it :
 -----
--Check if your game is compatible ( see compatibility list ).
+-Check if your game is compatible ( see compatibility list and filter by NO to SRAM as Extra RAM ).

 -Pad it to 32Mb with the tools if needed.